Unicorn Riding Scooter In Fatal Crash

 We could call this fading era, "The Time of the Unicorn."
 Unicorns were not just a number, they represented a kind of dream of a mythical startup investment that could make an early investor rich forever.
 Unicorns, as many pointed out, were getting suspiciously common.
 Between 2013 and 2019, as VC funding peaked, the number of unicorns increased 400 percent.
 In what may be the most ridiculously perfect metaphor ever, one scooter startup was called, simply, "Unicorn."

 But, yeah, it maybe wasn't as real as it seemed.
-Unicorn, the scooter company, turned out to be not so magical, and it declared bankruptcy in December — before COVID-19 even started ravishing the economy.
+Unicorn, the scooter company, turned out to be not so magical, and it declared bankruptcy in December — before COVID-19 even started ravaging the economy.
 Likewise, the pizza-made-by-robots startup Zume, which was once valued at near $4 billion, killed its robot-made pizza idea and laid off over half of its workforce in January.

 With COVID-19, the unicorn die-off has really begun.
 Lime, at one point valued at $2.4 billion, recently sought emergency funding, cutting its value to possibly around $400 million.
 Pichinson wouldn't name names, but he says his company has wound down one scooter company and has been talking with another.
 Softbank, whose $100 billion Vision Fund is the world's largest investor in tech startups, is warning of a possible $12.5-billion operating loss, expecting over a dozen of its startup investments to declare bankruptcy.